Shooting Sports - a part of our morning ranch adventures.

 The first day on the shooting range is focused on education and safety.
 At the end of a safety demonstration by a certified Nation Rifle Association range safety officer, shooters are presented with the opportunity to shoot both .22 caliber bolt action rifles and 20 gauge shotguns.
 The rifles are shot at stationary swivel targets on the ground at various distances.

 As the week progresses .22 caliber single action "cowboy style" revolvers are added to the range as well as archery shooting and tomahawk throwing.
 Each new activity is accompanied by safety demonstrations and instruction from staff members.

 Sporting Clays simulates a real life "wing shooting" hunt

-The Sporting Clays course is composed of 13 stations, 2 to 10 shots at each station, for a total of either 50 or 100 in the complete course.
-Birds come from any direction or angle.
-They are outgoing, incoming, crossing, rising and falling.
+The Sporting Clays course is composed of one station with clays thrown overhead from a variety of angles.
+They are outgoing, crossing, rising and falling.
 The birds (clay pigeons) can come as singles, following pairs, pairs on report, or true doubles.
 The thrill of sporting clays lies in part, in the closer approximation to real-life hunting situations.
 The flight patterns of the pigeons can be set to resemble ducks landing, geese in an over the shoulder flight pattern, a walking hunt (the fur and feather combo shot), and quick rising flights (the spring teal).
 Our sporting clays course can be shot with #8 and improved cylinder to light modified chokes unlike some competition clays that have longer targets requiring tighter chokes.
 For first time shooters, we usually focus on the easier shots to enable the chances of breaking the maximum number of pigeons.
 Yes!
 We want you to look good too!